wp-e-commerce/WP-e-Commerce/readme.txt

 == Changelog ==
+= 3.8.8.5 =
+* Fix: Order Closed status does not count in the sales log totals on dashboard widget.
+* Fix: PHP preg_replace warning.

 = 3.8.8.4 =
 * Fix: Also bought product image doesn't display correctly.
 * Fix: Pagination fails when hierarchical category URL is enabled.